hashintel/hash/deploy/terraform/README.md

 # Deploying

-Deployment currently relies on a couple manual steps, but is to be automated in the future.
+Deployment currently relies on a couple of manual steps - but is to be automated in the future.
 The container registries need to have images pushed in the correct place for the applications to start and the database has to be migrated manually.
 The order of executions for deployment:

 1. Deploy infrastructure with terraform
 2. Migrate databases